bmaupin/micro-civ-4/docs/instructions.md

 1. At the main screen, instead of clicking _Play Now!_, click _Custom Game_ and set these options as desired

+   1. Set the map _Size_
+      - This has the biggest impact on game length; a smaller map will mean a much quicker game
    1. Set _Speed_ to _Quick_
+   1. Under _Options_, check these (these should all be set by default by this mod, but may get overwritten):
+      - _No City Razing_
+        - This speeds up the game because without it, razed cities would need to be rebuilt
+      - _No City Flipping From Culture_
+        - This gives you one less thing to worry about
+      - _No Vassal States_
+        - Vassal states can be annoying because they can lock you into a war with multiple civilizations
    1. Under _Victories_, turn off any victory conditions you don't want to worry about
    1. Don't forget to set the difficulty